rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 Just like `read_html()`, the `rvest` functions for extracting the html nodes from the `xml_document` like `html_nodes()`, `html_elements()`, and `html_attrs()` are also non-vectorized and therefore only work on a single object at a time.
 This means that in order to work on dataframe columns, calls to these functions should be used within `mutate` and `map` as previously demonstrated.

 The code below takes us from a dataframe of scraped html objects to a tidy dataframe of text with one row per chapter section in the text.
 The chapter titles are extracted from the metadata stored in the head node of most html documents, the chapter numbers are also parsed from this information.
 Finally, the list-columns produced by `map()` are turned into a longer dataframe with `unnest`.
-It's worth mentioning that `html_attrs_dfr()` is a very useful way of getting the attributes out of a node set directly into a dataframe; often this works for extracting difficult to reach text data from the html.
+It's worth mentioning that `html_attrs_dfr()` is a very useful way of getting the html attributes out of a node set directly into a dataframe; often this works for extracting difficult to reach text data from the html.

 ```r